Can't study late at night?

 - Review your assignments, notes, and calendar every week.
 Using a calendar will allow you to visualize when your most hectic weeks are.
 By planning in advance, you can begin certain assignments earlier than you normally would, plus leave ample time for completing tasks.

 When push comes to shove, sometimes you just can’t accomplish everything without an all-nighter.
-To get the most out of your late-night study session, you can check out All Night, Done Right.
+To get the most out of your late-night study session, you can check out All night, done right: Getting the most out of an all-nighter.

 Unlike the research you did for that 20-page term paper, healthy habits are tools you will use every day for the rest of your life.
 Wishing you balance, efficiency, and ZzZs,